Skip to Content

 • What Does a Greenish Color of Oil Suggest?

-A peculiar color change you should look out for is green when you notice a greenish color in the oil, that typically indicates the presence of antifreeze a coolant used to prevent overheating.
+A peculiar color change you should look out for is green when you notice a greenish color in the oil, which typically indicates the presence of antifreeze, a coolant used to prevent overheating.
 Antifreeze should stay within the cooling system, so its presence in the oil is indeed a cause for concern.

 • Draining Water-Contaminated Fuel

-Upon finding water contamination in the fuel, one effective solution would be to drain the contaminated fuel completely from the gas tank.
+Upon finding water contamination in the fuel, one practical solution would be to drain the contaminated fuel entirely from the gas tank.
 After draining, re-fill the tank with new, uncontaminated fuel.

 This practice aids in curbing the negative impact water-contaminated fuel may have on the functioning of the mower.